Best things to do in Aizu Wakamatsu

 Kozuyu

-Last, here is a photo of another of Aizu Wakamatsu’s regional speciality dishes – Kozuyu.
+Last, here is a photo of another Aizu Wakamatsu’s regional speciality dishes – Kozuyu.
 This hearty clear soup is made from scallop stock and served in a shallow lacquered dish called a Teshiozara.
-The ingredients are typically mushrooms, konyaku, carrots, taro potatoes and Mamefu (small balls of wheat gluten).
+The ingredients are typically mushrooms, konnyaku, carrots, taro potatoes and Mamefu (small balls of wheat gluten).
 Kozuyu is often eaten on New Year’s Day, seasonal festivals and weddings or memorials.

 It’s certainly a healthy dish full of vegetables and the tasty Mamefu which soak up the broth perfectly.
 Tagoto’s staff were also kind enough to provide a good explanation of Kozuyu along with Wappa Meshi and each other dish that was served for dinner.